getyoti/web-fcm-demo/README.md

     npm run generate-certs
     ```

-3. Build the TypeScript server:
+3. Start the server that will manage the requests:

     ```bash
-    npm run build
-    ```

-4. Start the server that will manage the requests:

-    ```bash
     # For development (with TypeScript hot-reload):
     npm run dev:server
     ```

-5. Start the client in a different terminal window:
+4. Start the client in a different terminal window:

     ```bash
     npm run dev